gilzoide/objectivec-gdextension/README.md

 Experimental GDExtension for calling Object-C methods at runtime in Godot 4.1+

-**Warning**: passing the wrong data types to methods may crash the Godot editor and built projects.
+**Warning**: misusage may crash the Godot editor and built projects.
 Use at your own risk.